JohnnyFoulds/local-mrlrun/docs/trino/v1/01_trino.md

 ---

-✅ You now have **Trino + Iceberg + MinIO** working with a modern **Nessie REST catalog** (no Hive pain).
+✅ At this point, Trino is correctly wired to Iceberg (via Nessie) and MinIO.
-Next step: ingest the Chicago Taxi dataset into MinIO/Iceberg and query it.
+Next step (Step 7) will be to ingest the Chicago Taxi dataset.

 ---

-Do you want me to **append Step 7 with instructions for downloading the taxi dataset and loading it into Iceberg**, or keep the README strictly infra-only?
+Do you want me to go ahead and extend the README with **Step 7: Load Chicago Taxi dataset into Iceberg/MinIO**, so you can run queries immediately after this infra is up?